Shanghai Blues: Plot

-Dung Gwok-man and Aak-suk are both clowns of a night club, after the breaking out of the Second Sino-Japanese War, Gwok-man is inspired by patriotism thought, and prepared for joining the army.
-The Japanese battleplanes are bombing Shanghai, Gwok-man meet with a young girl named Aak-syu and they agree that they would meet at Suzhou Bridge after the war.
+Dung Gwok-man and Aak-suk are both clowns at a Shanghai night club, and after the outbreak of the Second Sino-Japanese War, Gwok-man is seized by patriotic zeal, and prepares to join the army.
+As the Japanese fighter planes attack Shanghai, Gwok-man meets a young girl named Aak-syu while they are sheltering together from the bombs under Suzhou Bridge and they fall in love, promising each other to meet at Suzhou Bridge after the war.
 Ten years pass, and Gwok-man returns to Shanghai to look for Aak-syu, but only meets several vagrant veterans.

-At this time Aak-syu has become a dance hostess at Bat-je-sing Dancery.
-One day she runs up against Dang-zai, a wandering girl, and she lets Dang-zai live in her room.
-She never thinks that Gwok-man is in the same apartment.
-One day Aak-syu's maid is assaulted by a rogue, Aak-syu herself is beaten for helping her.
-But later Aak-syu sings in an impromptu, and attracts a plutocrat's attention.
-The plutocrat wants to marry her, but is refused.
+At this time Aak-syu has become a dance hostess at Bat-je-sing nightclub.
+One day she runs into Dang-zai, a scatterbrained girl who is new in town and has had all her money stolen, and she lets Dang-zai live in her room, not realising that their upstairs neighbour is Gwok-man.
+One day, Aak-syu's teenage maid at the club is molested by a pervert and Aak-syu herself is beaten for helping her and in the farcical chaos, she is bundled on stage and sings in an impromptu number, which attracts a plutocrat's attention.
+This man wants to marry her, but Aak-syu haughtily refuses him.

-Dang-zai takes part in a beauty contest of Calendar Queen by chance.
-Accidentally, she is chosen as the winner by the wealthy old lady who sponsor the contest.
-At the same time, "Shanghai Blues", a song composed by Gwok-man, is chosen by a famous singer Zau Siu-sin, and is suddenly popular among the Shanghai people.
+Dang-zai takes part in a beauty contest to be the city's "Calendar Queen" quite by chance, thinking that she is going to be interviewed for the position of kindergarten teacher.
+Accidentally, she is chosen as the winner by the wealthy old lady who sponsors the contest, because Dang-zai looks plainer than the rest and she does not want her husband to seduce the new "Calendar Queen".
+At the same time, "Shanghai Blues", a song composed by Gwok-man, is chosen by a famous singer Zau Siu-sin, and suddenly becomes a smash hit with the Shanghai people.
 One day it rains very heavily, Gwok-man and Aak-syu share an umbrella, they return to Gwok-man's home together, but are encountered by Dang-zai, who is in love with Gwok-man unrequitedly.
-Another day, Gwok-man is saved Ask-syu when she is annoying by some canailles.
+Another day, Gwok-man saves Ask-syu when she is annoyed by some ruffians.